matteomanzini/BigDataComputing/Homework 1/README.md

 #### 1. K-MEANS CLUSTERING

-Given a set of points U ⊂ R^D and an integer K,  k-means clustering aims at determining a set C ⊂ R^D of K centroids which minimize the objective function defined in the code.
+Given a set of points U ⊂ R^D and an integer K,  k-means clustering aims at determining a set C ⊂ R^D of K centroids which minimize the objective function Δ(U,C) defined in the code.
 Since the problem is NP-hard, current efficient solutions seek approximate solutions and Lloyd's algorithm is widely used to this purpose.
 The solutions proposed is defined as:
 <pre>